zby/LLMEasyTools/README.md

 - Stateless api: Schema generation and dispatching function calls are pure functions, even though tools themselves can be stateful.
 - No Patching!: No globals, some 400 lines of mostly straightforward code.
 - Parallel tool execution: tool calls from one response can be executed in parallel.
+- Parameter descriptions from pydantic Field or Annotated.

 ## Installation